sammajayi/E-Vot-Decentralized-Voting-App/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Deployment
-The smart contract has been deployed on the Lisk network.
+The smart contract was been deployed on the Lisk network.
 - **Contract Address**: 0x173A35de308c2B00B19D5102e4068BbD338fAD32